Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Formalism for the angular power spectrum

-For the magnification term, $s$ denotes the magnification bias, i.e., the logarithmic slope of the cumulative number counts at the survey detection limit, defined as $ s(m_{\rm lim}, z) = {\rm d}\log_{10} N(<m_{\rm lim}, z)/{\rm d}m$ where $N(<m)$ is the number of objects brighter than magnitude $m$, and $m_{\mathrm{lim}}$ is the survey flux limit \citep{magnification_DESY3,Lepori-EP19}.
+The above equation considers the leading-order magnification term\footnote{Such as the fractional perturbation $\delta_g = \delta_{g}^{\rm int} + (5s-2)\,\kappa(\boldsymbol{\theta})$, where $\kappa$ is the projected matter density field along the line of sight, and $\delta_{g}^{\rm int}$ is the intrinsic clustering fractional perturbation.}, where $s(m_{\rm lim}, z) = {\rm d}\log_{10} N(<m_{\rm lim}, z)/{\rm d}m$ (see Eq.
+(38) in \citealt{Challinor2011magnification}) denotes the magnification bias\footnote{i.e., the logarithmic slope of the cumulative number counts at the survey detection limit, where $N(<m)$ is the number of objects brighter than magnitude $m$, and $m_{\mathrm{lim}}$ is the survey flux limit.} \citep{Lepori-EP19,magnification_DESY3}.
 We emphasize that it is a zeroth-order approximation of the magnification bias since color cuts may distort the effective selection at the limit magnitude $m_{\rm lim}$.
 For the latter, we will consider the $r$ band to compute the limiting magnitude of the sample.
+Although $s(m_{\rm lim}, z)$ shows some redshift dependence for the LBG samples used in this work (see Appendix~\ref{app:magnification_bias}), we adopt a single value for the magnification bias, $s(m_{\rm lim})$, defined as the average over redshift.
+This choice is motivated by the large uncertainties associated with the inferred redshift-dependent estimates for some samples.
+Moreover, redshift-space distortions (RSD) arise from the peculiar velocities of galaxies along the line of sight, which modify their observed redshifts and induce anisotropies in the observed clustering.
+The RSD kernel is given by

+where $D(a)$ is the linear growth factor and $j_\ell(x)$ is the $\ell$-spherical Bessel function.
 From this, the observed angular power spectrum of the galaxy density field is given by